fndomitrovic/update_arcgis_layers/README.md

   - An ArcGIS feature class is the source tabular data of a layer which is the feature class's visualization on a map
 <br />

-## 1. Create/update an ArcGIS layer of any Open Street Map data.
+## 1. Create/update an ArcGIS layer of any Open Street Map data
 ```python
 osm_to_features(path, query, file_name)
 ```